greedypanda0/whiskers/README.md

    yarn dev
    ```

-   The app will be available at [http://localhost:3000]( blog, organize chapters or posts, and publish or share as you like.
+   The app will be available at [http://localhost:3000](blog, organize chapters or posts, and publish or share as you like.)
 - Easily deploy and host your own instance for personal or community use.

 ## Who is it for?